 Crack Seal Machin le

 Project Descriptio n:

-- Cl - 12500
+Ct

 Replace our 22-ye ar old Crack Seal Machine with a new Crack Seal, Crafco Sup er Shot 125DC

 Why the Project is needed: 400

-to the age of the n Town's roads prev sealant to an avera pavement, causing used to clean debr will save time and chine used by the Street Crew is approx. 22 years' old and he nachine, parts are getting more difficult to find.
-The crack sentive maintenance annual schedule.
-It is used by the Street age of 65 lane miles of roads each year.
-Sealing road cracks are rapid deterioration of the road.
-The new unit comes equipped is from the cracks in the road prior to applying the sealant.
-The money as currently the crew preforms an extra step using a ce cleaning the cracks. eal machine is an integral part of the torew to apply approx. 9500 lb. of prevents water from penetrating the oped with an air compressor that is This feature is more efficient, and
+The Crack Seal machine used by the Street Crew is approx. 22 years' old and has been repaired many times.
+Due to the age of the machine, parts are getting more difficult to find.
+The crack seal machine is an integral part of the Town's roads preventive maintenance annual schedule.
+It is used by the Street Crew to apply approx. 9500 lb. of sealant to an average of 65 lane miles of roads each year.
+Sealing road cracks prevents water from penetrating the pavement, causing rapid deterioration of the road.
+The new unit comes equipped with an air compressor that is used to clean debris from the cracks in the road prior to applying the sealant.
+This feature is more efficient, and will save time and money as currently the crew preforms an extra step using a separate compressor and walking the same road twice cleaning the cracks.

 o Complete Project (FTEs and positions):

 Project Manager a nd Admin. to research and obtain bids for most competitive pricing.

 Location of Project (if not already mentioned):

 Streets Division of Public Works

 Project Timeline:

 Fiscal Year Activity Cost

 , Crack Seal, Crafco Super Shot 125DC \$55,000

 nance, Lease-Purchase, Matching Grant, Reserve Fund, HU RF monies, etc.):

 HURF Funding/Leas se-Purchase /CIP possible General Fund contribution